 Multiple banks of automatic coffee dispensers lined the walls like slot machines at a casino.
 I did, in fact, feel like we’d hit the jackpot.
 We put in a couple of small coins, selected the largest coffee available, and watched in awe as the machine slowly lowered our cups, then filled them with fresh, strong coffee.
 Maybe this kind of gadgetry is common in Europe, but it was a first for us for even the cup to be dispensed.

-An uncomfortable night of sleeping in our car is forgotten as soon as we smell fresh beignets and coffee at a French service station.
+An uncomfortable night of sleeping in our car is forgotten as soon as we smell fresh beignets and coffee at a French gas station.

-We ordered nearly a dozen mini beignets from the adjacent boulangerie and got back on the road, enjoying our tasty breakfast as we continued our road trip from Switzerland to Madrid, Spain.
+We ordered nearly a dozen mini beignets from the adjacent boulangerie and got back on the road, enjoying our tasty breakfast as we continued our road trip from Switzerland to Madrid.
+We just had to make it through France first before we could explore Pamplona.

 The night before when we’d tried to exit the main freeway to find a place to camp, we’d been frustrated to find toll booths blocking every exit.
 They made searching for a campsite so frustrating, we gave up and slept in our car at the service station.